 The best way to reach Trondheim is by train from Oslo.

 Oslo is the Capital of Norway, it’s beautiful and a city that you never truly know what to expect.
 It is situated on the Southern Coast and there are plenty of things to see and explore there, from museums to architecture.
 You will find a stunning harbor, parks, and gorgeous green areas making it the perfect destination for tourists and photographers.
+Oslo is also one of the best reasons to visit Norway.

 The one benefit of Oslo is that it’s fairly easy to get around on foot.
 This means that to get from place to place you shouldn’t need to rely too much on public transport.
-One of the best places to visit is Oslo Fjord which is located just beyond the Cities harbor.
+One of the best places to visit is Oslo Fjord which is located just beyond the City’s harbor.
 It is beautiful and allows you to get a completely different view of the City.
 An easy way to get there is to walk to Pier 3 and get a boat.
 You can also go online and book a tour of the Fjord.

 Another thing you can see is the Holmenkollen Ski Museum And Tower which is an amazing building.
 This place holds ski jumping competitions and has since 1892 and the view from the top of the tower is beautiful.
 However, Oslo is definitely not a budget city, so make sure you take enough money with you, as it can get fairly expensive.

-Stavanger is the fourth most populous city and third-largest municipality within Norway.
+Stavanger is the fourth most populous city and the third-largest municipality in Norway.
 It is situated in Southwest Norway where it is the administrative hub of Rogaland county.
 The city’s rapid population growth in the late 20th century was largely a result of Norway’s booming offshore oil industry.
 It is also renowned as one of the best culinary clusters in the nation.

 One of Stavanger’s highlights is Lysefjord.
 You can take a 3 hours long cruise and enjoy the views, take some stunning pictures, and soak in the beauty of Norwegian nature.
 A cruise gives you an opportunity to see the famous Pulpit Rock from below, but if you are adventurous, you can hike to it.
 That takes around 4-5 hours both ways, and the best view is if you climb even a bit more up from the regular surface.
 Just be aware of the high season and the high hours, as the number of people might take away the magic of the surroundings.